mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-chatbot-for-bi-walkthrough.markdown

 regenerate: true
 ---

-In this blog post I'm going to walk through the code for [baldrick](https://github.com/mcminis1/baldrick), a chatbot for BI.
+In this blog post, I will guide you through the code for [baldrick](https://github.com/mcminis1/baldrick), a chatbot for business intelligence (BI).
+This article is aimed at anyone interested in building a large language model (LLM) powered application, or those curious about using GPT to write SQL.

-Baldrick is a LLM powered chatbot that resides in slack, and queries bigquery for data.
-It was built from scratch in python Feburary of this year (2023) using GPT-3.5-turbo as its primary LLM backend.
-We chose to specialize it for the activity schema because I use it pretty regularly for user journey and product analytics at my day job (data science, analytics, engineering consulting).
+Baldrick is an LLM-powered chatbot that resides in Slack and queries BigQuery for data.
+It was built from scratch in Python using GPT-3.5-turbo as its primary LLM backend.
+I chose to specialize it for the activity schema, as I regularly use it for user journey and product analytics in my day job (data science, analytics, engineering consulting).

 ## The User Experience

-We always want to focus on the user experience when building applications.
-If it's not easy to use, and useful for solving a problem, then it's not worth building.
+When building applications, we should always focus on the user experience.
+If an application isn't easy to use or helpful in solving a problem, it's not worth creating.

-For this use case, the ideal user persona is a business user.
-This could be someone on the executive team, a sales person, bizdev, anyone who needs to use data to make decisions, but doesn't need to know SQL as a regular part of their job.
-They spend a lot of time using slack (or another team communication platform) and don't want to add another tool to their day.
+For this use case, the ideal user persona is a business user—someone on the executive team, in sales, business development, or anyone who needs data to make decisions without regularly using SQL.
+These users often spend a lot of time on Slack (or another team communication platform) and don't want to introduce another tool to their routine.

-Their ideal work flow would be to open a slack channel, ask a question (e.g. "How many widgets did we sell last month?" or "When was the last time someone from Acmesoft logged in?" or "Show me a weekly-cohorted retention analysis for my chatbot, Baldrick") and get back a correct answer and explanation of what that answer means.
+Their ideal workflow involves opening a Slack channel, asking a question (e.g., "How many widgets did we sell last month?" or "When was the last time someone from Acmesoft logged in?" or "Show me a weekly-cohorted retention analysis for my chatbot, Baldrick"), and receiving a correct answer accompanied by an explanation of what the answer means.

 |![](https://raw.githubusercontent.com/mcminis1/baldrick/main/img/slack_example_1_question.png)|
 |:--:|
 | *Asking Baldrick a question* |

-One concern is that this work flow can feel a bit like magic.
-If a business user asks a question and gets an answer, how do they know if it is right?
-You can't just surface the SQL query used to get their answer.
-Even if they know a little SQL, they may not know the data in the data warehouse well enough to know if every thing is right.
-Or, they may know where the data comes from and not know enough SQL to understand if the query is formed correctly.
+One concern is that this workflow may feel a bit like magic.
+If a business user asks a question and gets an answer, how can they verify its correctness?
+Simply showing the SQL query used to obtain the answer is insufficient.
+Even if they know some SQL, they might not understand the data in the data warehouse well enough to know if everything is accurate.
+Or, they might know the data sources but lack sufficient SQL knowledge to discern if the query is formed correctly.

-The way we solved this is to take the query plan, explain to the user in natural language how it's going to work, then get the answer and show results inline.
-Explaining the query in natural language will not allow the user to catch all of the errors, but it should give them enough information to ask other folks and verify that the data sources are correct.
+To address this, we present the query plan, explain its functionality in natural language, obtain the answer, and display the results inline.
+While explaining the query in natural language may not allow users to catch all errors, it should provide enough information for them to consult others and verify the data sources' accuracy.

 |![](https://raw.githubusercontent.com/mcminis1/baldrick/main/img/slack_example_1.png)|
 |:--:|
 | *Baldrick giving you an answer* |

-After displaying the answer and explanation, there's a few buttons used for feedback.
+After displaying the answer and explanation, several buttons are available for feedback.

 |![](https://raw.githubusercontent.com/mcminis1/baldrick/main/img/slack_example_1_interaction.png)|
 |:--:|
 | *Baldrick getting feedback for improving the service (RFHL, and in-context learning)* |

-Perhaps they know sql or they want to open a support ticket.
-They can view the SQL to copy/pase or inspect it.
+Users can view the SQL to copy, paste, or inspect it, whether they are familiar with SQL or wish to open a support ticket.

-They also have the option to thumbs up or thumbs down the results.
-This feedback is useful for channeling potential support issues to an analyst on the team and for improving the quality of the chatbot.
-I'll go into the feedback loop later in this post.
+Additionally, users can choose to give a thumbs up or thumbs down on the results.
+This feedback is useful for directing potential support issues to an analyst on the team and improving the chatbot's quality.
+I will discuss the feedback loop later in this post.

 ## Application Overview

-The workflow has several steps:
+The workflow consists of several steps:
-1. A slash command in slack sends the user's request to the baldrick backend.
+1. A slash command in Slack sends the user's request to the Baldrick backend.
-1. Baldrick acknowledges the command by repeating the query and reassuring the user that he has "a cunning plan".
+1. Baldrick acknowledges the command by repeating the query and reassuring the user that it has "a cunning plan."
-1. Next we get all of the relevant activities for the business question.
-Note that in the activity schema, getting the activity is about the same as getting all of the relevant tables in "normal" data warehouse setups.
+1. We gather all relevant activities for the business question.
+In the activity schema, obtaining the activity is similar to acquiring all relevant tables in "normal" data warehouse setups.
-1. Next we get the quey to run.
-This involves giving the LLM the schema for each of the activities we've identified as being useful and some in-context learning.
-Using the new user question, we look up similar business question-SQL pairs that have been completed successfully in the past and include them as well in the prompt.
+1. We obtain the query to run.
+This involves providing the LLM with the schema for each useful activity and some in-context learning.
+Using the new user question, we look up similar business question-SQL pairs that have been successfully completed in the past and include them in the prompt.
-1. Next we see if the SQL is valid byt running the query through the planner.
+1. We check the SQL's validity by running it through the planner.
-1. If the SQL fails the query planner, we take a single shot at trying to fix it.
-We pass the business question, the SQL, and the error to the LLM and ask it to fix the query.
+1. If the SQL fails the query planner, we attempt to fix it once.
+We pass the business question, the SQL, and the error to the LLM and ask it to correct the query.
-1. We run the query and get the result.
+1. We run the query and obtain the result.
-1. We pass the business question, query, and result ot the LLM and ask for it to explain the whole things in terms a business user can understand.
+1. We pass the business question, query, and result to the LLM and ask it to explain everything in terms a business user can understand.
-1. Finally we pass the query, explanation, and results back to slack where it is formatted in a pretty text block for folks to see.
+1. We send the query, explanation, and results back to Slack, where they are formatted in an attractive text block for users to see.
-1. [Optional] The user can choose to view the query, and up or down vote the answer.
-These are implemented using buttons in the slack app.
-Responses are recorded along with the business question, sql, and some metadata in a database for future use in prompts and for RFHL learning.
+1. [Optional] The user can choose to view the query and upvote or downvote the answer.
+These options are implemented using buttons in the Slack app.
+Responses are recorded alongside the business question, SQL, and some metadata in a database for future use in prompts and for RFHL learning.

-The entire app is built on GCP and deployed to a google Cloud Run function.
-I set up a `workload_identity_provider` so that I could use a github action to securely push the code to google Cloud Build, store it on the Artifact Registry, and then deploy it to Cloud run.
+The entire app is built on GCP and deployed to a Google Cloud Run function.
+I set up a workload_identity_provider to securely push the code to Google Cloud Build using a GitHub action, store it on the Artifact Registry, and then deploy it to Cloud Run.

 ## A Deep Dive Example

-I want to do a deep dive into a single LLM prompt, how we generate the inputs, and how we parse the output.
-I'll use the one whose funciton is generating a SQL query using the activity schemas and some example queries ([github code](https://github.com/mcminis1/baldrick/blob/main/src/prompts.py#L102-L145)).
+I want to provide a detailed examination of a single LLM prompt, focusing on how we generate the inputs and parse the output.
+I'll use the function responsible for generating an SQL query using the activity schemas and some example queries (GitHub code).

 ### The Prompt